THE-ORONCO/pico-8/pico-8_manual.md

 Map images are 1024x512 (128x32 8x8 sprites).
 Lua images are sized to fit, but each line is fixed (and cropped) at 192 pixels wide.

-#### Cartridges (.p8, .p8.png, .p8.rom)
+### Cartridges (.p8, .p8.png, .p8.rom)

 Using `EXPORT` to save a cartridge is the same as using SAVE, but without changing the current working cartridge.
-This can be useful for example, to save a copy in .p8.png format for distribution without accidentally continuing to make changes to that file instead of the original .p8 file.
+This can be useful for example, to save a copy in.p8.png format for distribution without accidentally continuing to make changes to that file instead of the original .p8 file.

 `EXPORT` can also be used to perform cartridge file format conversions from commandline.
 For example, from a Linux shell: